linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 1. In the homepage of Control Center, click ![general](../common/general.svg).
 2. Click the **Developer Mode** and click the **Enter Developer Mode** Icon.
-   - If you choose the online Mode, please log into your UOS ID first.
-Read the disclaimer carefully, check **Agree and Enter the Developer Mode** and click **Confirm** after understanding the precautions.
-The button will be changed to **Having Entered the Developer Mode** after the certificate is issued by the system.
    - If you choose the offline mode, download the certificate according to the prompt.
 Enter the developer mode after importing the certificate.
 3. Click **Reboot Now** in the pop-up dialogue and enter the developer mode after rebooting the system.

 >![attention](../common/attention.svg) Attention: You can not exit or undo after you have entered Developer Mode.
 All accounts will have root access.

 #### User Experience Program

-When you open User Experience Program, you authorize us to collect and use information about your device, system and applications, which helps to improve the features most frequently used by users and to solve problems encountered during the operation of the syestem, so as to better meet the needs of users and improve user experience.
+When you open User Experience Program, you authorize us to collect and use information about your device, system and applications, which helps to improve the features most frequently used by users and to solve problems encountered during the operation of the system, so as to better meet the needs of users and improve user experience.

 In order to make better use of the system, users are recommended to start a user experience program, which can be joined or withdrawn at any time.